Transcript: Episode 9: Fairytale and Folklore Stories

 Drew (as shopkeep): Yes, my dear.
 Ye-yes.
 Uh,

 Drew (as shopkeep): Alright, if you can - here, here's what we're gonna do.
 If you can organize this place in the next hour and a half.
 I will give you a pot.

 Aly: Zee-o looks at Cassidy.

-Austin: Cassidy's running mental arithmetic again.
+Sydney: Cassidy's running mental arithmetic again.

 Aly: I think at this point Zee-o knows better than to say something without Cassidy nodding first.

-Austin: I think Cassidy makes eye contact with Zee-o looking into the lights in the back of the hood for a sign of a particular direction to take this.
+Sydney: I think Cassidy makes eye contact with Zee-o looking into the lights in the back of the hood for a sign of a particular direction to take this.

 Aly: I think Zee-o - one light goes out and then comes back on.
 That goes completely against my programming.
 But they've figured out a way to make it work because it's a physical thing they can do to signify something.